Quick Links

 To young children, the world is an exciting and interesting place.
 They are inquisitive and ask questions about the world around them.
 Burrington School will support them in developing the skills to use appropriate evidence to answer those questions, encourage their curiosity by stimulating their interest and understanding about the lives of people who lived in the past, and help them to appreciate how events of the past have shaped our present and may influence our future.

 The history curriculum at Burrington makes full use of resources within the immediate and wider local area enabling children to develop a deep understanding of the history of their locality.
 It is designed to inspire pupils’ curiosity about the past and what we can learn from it.
 Pupils will gain clear knowledge and understanding of their world and the chronology of events that have led us to where we are at today.
-Our curriculum ensures that pupils can recall key facts and information, whilst also developing their historical enquiry skills.

 The history curriculum at Burrington is carefully planned and structured to ensure that current learning is linked to previous learning, and ensures a progression of skills development for each year group.